What are the requirements for altering mobile/manufactured homes?

 (i) If the addition is being served by a required egress door:

-• An exit door equal in size to the one removed must be installed in the addition.
+• An exit door at least equal in size to the one removed must be installed in the addition.

 (ii) If the addition is being served by a 3rd door and the other doors meet the egress requirements outlined above, no changes to the exterior door are required.